Skip to content

 Customize your dashboard to fit your needs

-One of the great things about Salesforce is that you can customize it to fit your specific needs.
-The Sales Dashboard is no exception.
-You can add or remove charts and graphs, change the time frame, and adjust the filters to show only the data that's relevant to you.
-For example, if you're a sales manager, you might want to see a chart that shows the performance of each of your reps, so you can identify who needs coaching and who's performing well.
-Or, if you're an executive, you might want to see a chart that shows the total revenue generated by your sales team over the past quarter.
-Whatever your needs are, you can customize your dashboard to show you the data that matters most.
+For instance, if you are a sales manager, you might want to see a chart illustrating the performance of each of your reps to determine who needs coaching and who is performing well.
+Alternatively, if you are an executive, you might prefer to view a chart showing the total revenue generated by your sales team over the past quarter.
+Regardless of your needs, you can customize your dashboard and apply filters to present the data that matters most to you.

-Use the drill-down feature to get more detailed information
+Utilize the drill-down feature to access more detailed information

 Use the Sales Forecast feature to predict future performance